Section 338(g) Election Sample Clauses

 Section 338(g) Election.
 Notwithstanding anything in this Agreement to the contrary, nothing herein shall prohibit Amazon and its Affiliates, as applicable, from making or causing to be made an election under Section 338(g) of the Code with respect to the acquisition of Danube and any deemed acquisition of any non-U.S. Danube Subsidiary classified as a corporation for U.S. federal income tax purposes.

 Section 338(g) Election.
-The Sellers and the Company acknowledge that Buyer may make an election pursuant to Section 338(g) of the Code (a “Section 338(g) Election”) with respect to the Company in connection with the purchase and sale of the Shares pursuant to this Agreement.
-In the event that a Section 338(g) Election is made, Buyer shall be responsible for preparing any applicable purchase price allocation for Tax purposes, shall deliver to Seller Representative a statement showing any such purchase price allocation within thirty (30) days of completion of the allocation, and shall deliver to Seller Representative a copy of all executed documents required by any Governmental Entity to effectuate the Section 338(g) Election, including IRS Forms 8023 and 8883, and Buyer, the Company and the Sellers shall each file all Tax Returns, and execute such other documents as may be required by any Governmental Authority, in a manner consistent with the purchase price allocation.
-Buyer, the Company, and the Sellers agree not to take any position inconsistent with any Section 338(g) Election or related purchase price allocation.
+Seller and the Company acknowledge that Purchaser may make an election pursuant to Section 338(g) of the Code (and any comparable applicable provision of state or local Tax Law) (a “Section 338(g) Election”) with respect to the Company in connection with the purchase of the Company pursuant to this Agreement.
+In the event that a Section 338(g) Election is made, Purchaser shall be responsible for preparing any applicable purchase price allocation for Tax purposes and shall deliver to Seller a statement showing any such purchase price allocation within 30 days of completion of the allocation, and shall deliver to Seller a copy of all executed documents required by any Taxing Authority to effectuate the Section 338(g) Election.
+Purchaser, the Company and Seller shall each file all Tax Returns, and execute such other documents as may be required by any Taxing Authority, in a manner consistent with the purchase price allocation relating to this Section 7.03(f).
+Purchaser, the Company, and Seller agree not to take any position inconsistent with any Section 338(g) Election or related purchase price allocation.